-- Obligated Resources equals Available Funds plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Operating Expenses equals Operating Expenses plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Outstanding debt service is based on ECU's outstanding debt as of June 30, 2021, excluding state appropriated debt (such as energy savings contracts).
-Debt service is net of any interest subsidies owed to ECU by the federal government (discounted by an assumed 5.9% sequestration rate) and uses reasonable unhedged variable rate assumptions. - New money debt issued after June 30, 2021, together with any legislatively approved debt ECU expects to issue during the Study Period, are included in the model as "proposed debt service" and are taken into account in the projected financial ratios shown in this Institution Report. - Repayments, redemptions or refundings that have occurred after June 30, 2021 are not included in the model, meaning the debt service schedules reflected below may overstate ECU's current debt burden.
+- Obligated Resources equals Available Funds plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Operating Expenses equals Operating Expenses plus an adjustment for any noncash charge relating to the implementation of GASB 68 and GASB 75. - Outstanding debt service is based on ECU's outstanding debt as of June 30, 2022, excluding state appropriated debt (such as energy savings contracts). - New money debt issued after June 30, 2022, together with any legislatively approved debt ECU expects to issue during the Study Period, are included in the model as "proposed debt service" and are taken into account in the projected financial ratios shown in this Institution Report. - Repayments, redemptions or refundings that have occurred after June 30, 2022 are not included in the model, meaning the debt service schedules reflected below may overstate ECU's current debt burden.